-Will I ever be able to fly without feeling guilty again?
+Will I ever be able to fly again without feeling guilty?

 Maggie Robertson doesn't see herself as a carbon angel.
 But she can't imagine being able to fly with an easy conscience again any time soon.

-She volunteers for Flight Free and has already managed a pre-pandemic summer holiday in Switzerland by train.
+She volunteers for Flight Free UK and has already managed a pre-pandemic summer holiday in Switzerland by train.

 "Low-carbon flying will be important for people who have to fly, but I'm not optimistic that it is going to transform things to the point where we can all fly as much as we want," she says.